 Note: Programs start promptly at 8:00 p.m. and late arrivals are not allowed to enter the dark theater.

 Explore the world of astronomy in the planetarium star theater.
 Learn how to use a telescope and a star finder.
 Visitors will receive a star finder which they can easily assemble.
 It can be set for date and time to view a map of the night sky.
 After the program the planetarium’s large telescope will be available for viewing.

 Become a planetarium astronaut and take a voyage around the earth.
 We will view the Earth from orbit and zoom in on some of it’s most amazing places.
 Using the planetarium’s new digital Earth projecting system we will view our planet as the astronauts view it.
 The orbit time around our planet will only take 55 minutes.

-View the wonders of the night sky while listening to stereophonic music in the planetarium star theater.
+View the wonders of the night sky while listening to the stereophonic music in the planetarium star theater.
 Selections of classical and pop music will be played on the planetarium’s powerful sound system while cosmic visuals dance before your eyes.
 This program allows your imagination to wander among the stars.

 Stars of Spring

 Our Earth is moving around the sun at a speed of more than sixty six thousand miles per hour.
 Each day the Earth moves more than two million miles in its orbit.
 This change in our orbit position presents us with a different view of the night sky and the constellations.
 Explore the seasonal change of the stars as the Earth moves into spring.